timescale/docs/promscale/send-data/opentelemetry.md

     metrics to the Prometheus remote storage backend.
 Configure the Promscale http endpoint to ingest the metrics.
   * **Processors**: to run on data between being received and being exported.
-    Use batch processor is to batch, compress the data, and to control the number of outgoing connections.
-Configure the `send_max_batch_size` to set the maximum size of the batch, and `timeout` to set the timeout to send data.
+    Use the batch processor to batch, compress data, and control the number of outgoing connections.
+Configure the `send_max_batch_size` to set the maximum size of the batch, and `timeout` to set the time to send data.
 Promscale recommends 10 seconds.
   * **Service**: to configure what components are enabled in the Collector based on the settings in the `receivers`, `processors`, `exporters`, and `extensions` sections.
-Pipeline to receive the traces and metrics from OTLP, batch process them, and to export the data in logs and OTLP to backends supported in Prometheus.
+Pipeline to receive the traces and metrics from OTLP, batch process them, and export the data in logs and OTLP to backends supported in Prometheus.

-With the following configuration you can send the traces from OpenTelemetry applications to the Collector and export them to Promscale.
+Use the following configuration to send traces from OpenTelemetry applications to the Collector and export them to Promscale.

 ```yaml